ShafqatRiham/CalTrack/README.md

 Running the API in VS Code
 1. Either in VS Code or File Explorer, create the .env file in the root of Caltrack_API folder
 2. Open the .env file and fill it up with this as a basis DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=your_actual_mysql_password
 DB_NAME=caltrack_project_db
 JWT_SECRET=makethisalongrandomunguessablestring
 PORT=3000
+3. Replace your_actual_mysql_password with the password you set when creating your MySQL connection.
+If you did not set a password, leave it empty (DB_PASSWORD=)
-3. Open the command terminal in VS Code
+4. Open the command terminal in VS Code
-4. In it, install the dependencies by typing "npm install"
+5. In it, install the dependencies by typing "npm install" but make sure your terminal is inside the CalTrack_API folder before running.
+(You can go to the project folder in file explorer, copy the path, and paste "cd {path}" in the command terminal)
-5. You can start the server by typing "node src/app.js"
+6. You can start the server by typing "node src/app.js"

 Running the mobile app in Android Studio
 1. Go to Android Studio